 Since leaving politics, Corina has begun organizing opposition to oil transportation along the St. Lawrence River.
 She was one of the organizers in Sorel-Tracy of the grand march against tar sands oil on October 26, 2014.

-The Green Party of Canada is excited to have Claude Poudrier as our candidate in the riding of Bécancour—Nicolet—Saurel.
+The green Party of Canada is excited to have Corina Bastiani as our candidate in the riding of Bécancour—Nicolet—Saurel.